shakedzy/newtab/README.md

 rightmost card on the second row in the screen-shot).

 **Defining alternative images:** You can specify an alternative image file instead of the one looked for by default.
-To do so, add the image file-name as a third column in the CSV file.
+To do so, add the image file-name as the _last_ column in the CSV file.
 For example, to define an alternative image for `Netflix`:
 ```
 HBO,http://www.hbo.com